nickrnet/project-tracker/doc/development.md

 The `core/models/user.py` classes demonstrate this by referencing `CoreModel` as the base class for all models, which contains a foreign key to a `Deleted` object.

 To comply with not deleting data, each model should have a corresponding `Data` class with a `current` on the object, in order to prevent live updates or deletes.
 This means instead of performing `record.objects.update(**data)`, we create a new `Data`, and link it to the related record.
 See `frontend/views/core/user/user_view.py` where a POST is handled for an example.
+All `current` fields should be a "OneToOneField", not a "ForeignKey".

 See the [Project Structure](project_structure.md) documentation for filesystem layout.